Ritnoel/Loan_prediction_model_with_SVM/README.md

 # Loan_prediction_model_with_SVM
 This is an end to end data science project that predicts if a person is eligible to get a loan or not.
-The model used is the support vector machine which is a supervised machine learning model
+The model used is the support vector machine which is a supervised machine learning model.
+The dataset i used was gotten from kaggle